blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 For a full description of the nature of a Komodo asset chain, please ===link=== refer to our white paper.

-===let's put a very prominent link to the 'Create New Asset Chain' documentation stuff here, and then move it to the bottom.
-Here, we'll instead put an index for paramters.===

 *************************
 Creating A New Assetchain
 *************************